Look: Print Quality

 Look: Denomination Numerals

 The number '10' accompanied by a '£' sign appears near the top left on the front of the note.
-A number '10' can also be found in the background above the image of the Mound and again in the bottom right corner as a Spark® feature.
-Denomination Numerals
+A number '10' can also be found in the background above the image of the Mound and again in the bottom right corner as a Spark ® feature.

 Feel: Polymer Quality